 Depending on its severity and how far the disease has progressed, treatment can involve surgery, lasers, or medicated eye drops.
 However, because glaucoma is relatively painless, patients tend to lapse in their treatments, which is the leading reason for glaucoma causing blindness.

-Related – Video: Glaucoma Symptoms & Treatment, Onchocerciasis: River Blindness, Presbyopia, Posterior Vitreous Detachment, Eye Anatomy: Important Definitions, Duane Syndrome, Helpful Glaucoma Information.
+Related – Video: Glaucoma Symptoms & Treatment, Onchocerciasis: River Blindness, Presbyopia, Posterior Vitreous Detachment, Eye Anatomy: Important Definitions, Duane Syndrome.
 0